sxs-collaboration/spectre/docs/Installation/InstallationOnClusters.md

 Follow the general instructions, using `ocean` for `SYSTEM_TO_RUN_ON`, you do not need to install any dependencies, so you can skip steps 5 and 6.

+## Mbot at Cornell

+Follow the general instructions, using `mbot` for `SYSTEM_TO_RUN_ON`, you do not need to install any dependencies, so you can skip steps 5 and 6.